Project 5

 Checkpoint 4

 1. Build the circuit from Schematic C (iPoduino) on your breadboard.
-Use the sample code provided in the Concepts sections to guide your Arduino program.
+Use the sample code provided in the Concepts sections to guide your ESP32 program.
 If you get stuck on breadboard layout, open the hint below:

 Deliverables (Enrolled Students Only)